gjorm/FennCodedWords/README.md

 It may not be necessary to have an 80 character key, as Kile has hinted in her MysteriousWritings.com forums.

 This has not cracked the Vigenere cipher / Final Transpose step.
-I have included the output file from one 25 hour compututation run, in which 322
+I have included the output file from one 25 hour compututation run, in which 32,200,000,000 attacks with an 8 core processer, hoping to happen upon the lucky key.
+There are 1.5 x 10^113 possible keys.

 This uses OpenMP to speed up the attack.